Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

-The remarkably increased thermodynamic stability of the phase crystal state with strong correlations can be understood by looking at the eigenvalues of the Hamiltonian Eq.~\eqref{eq:tJ}.
-In Fig.~\ref{fig:thermoplot2} we plot the distribution of the low-energy eigenvalues $E_n$, where $n$ is the eigenindex, at a low temperature, for both the phase crystal and metastable uniform phase states and with and without strong correlations.
-In the uniform phase state the number of zero-energy states is significantly increased with strong correlations, and, as a consequence, the uniform phase state becomes energetically even more unstable.
-We can relate this increase of the number of zero-energy states to a notable increase in the charge density at the edge always found when including strong correlations within GIMT but not in BdG, see Supplementary Material (SM).
-Notably, this result invalidates straightforward use of the bulk-boundary correspondence, which is used in non-interacting topological systems to directly connect bulk properties to the number of zero-energy edge states \cite{Sato11,Schnyder15}.
-Using this correspondence for the [110] edge of a $d$-wave superconductor, the number of zero-energy edge states should be equal to the number of states in the region of the edge Brillouin zone bounded by the projections of the superconducting nodes in the bulk band structure \cite{Potter14}.
-However, the change in the edge charge density when including strong correlation effects results in a different effective band structure at the edge compared to that of the bulk.
-As a consequence, the number of zero-energy edge states are not set by the bulk properties, but is instead related to the edge charge density, and it is thus not correct to apply a bulk-boundary correspondence that only considers the bulk band structure, see SM for additional details.
-This is a clear example of strong correlations invalidating simple topological arguments.
+We can relate this increase of the number of zero-energy states to a notable increase in the charge density at the edge always found when including strong correlations within GIMT, but not in BdG.
+This increase of the charge density at the edge can in turn be understood using a simple argument: Strong electronic repulsion tries to keep the electrons as far apart from each other as possible, or in other words, strong correlations smear out any charge accumulation.
+However, at the edge, this smearing effect is always reduced due to a reduced number of neighbors, and, as a result, the electrons accumulate at the edge compared to the bulk.
+In a sense, the enhancement of charge density at the edge can thus be thought of as a `surface tension' caused by strong correlations.
+Notably, this result asks for a reconsideration of the straightforward use of the bulk-boundary correspondence in nodal superconductors, which is used to build a topological relation between the gap nodes and the number of zero-energy edge states \cite{Sato11,Schnyder15}.
+A straightforward use of the bulk-boundary correspondence for the [110] edge of a $d$-wave superconductor would mean that the number of zero-energy edge states is set by the projections of the gap nodes in the bulk band structure onto the edge Brillouin zone \cite{Potter14}.
+However, the change in the edge charge density when including strong correlations results in a different effective band structure near the edge compared to that of the bulk.
+As a consequence, a reasonable understanding of the number zero-energy edge states can only be established if bands corresponding to the edge charge density are considered, instead of those corresponding to the bulk charge density, see SM for additional details Thus, the bulk-boundary correspondence should be applied using the modified edge band structure as the new ``bulk" part in the correspondence.
+This is a clear example where the topological relation between the superconducting gap nodes and the zero-energy edge states in nodal superconductors needs to be reformulated in the presence of strong correlations.